-for only 28% of non-energy imports and 25% of non-energy exports.
+&lt;sup>4Baxter (1995) shows that about two thirds of trade is in durable goods (including capital goods) for the US.
+Erceg, Guerrieri, and Gust (2006) document a more recent (year 2004) breakdown of US imports and exports.
+They find that consumer non-durables account for only 28% of non-energy imports and 25% of non-energy exports.
 In contrast, consumer durables and capital goods account for 32% and 30% of non-energy imports.
 For non-energy exports, they account for respectively, 16% and 45%.
-Non-energy industrial supplies, which are used in producing durables, account for the remaining 10% of imports and 14% of exports.
-We find similar patterns in our OECD country dataset.
-Trade in durable goods on average accounts for more than 60% of imports and exports for OECD countries.
-The share increases to 70% after excluding raw materials and energy products in the trade.
-The importance of capital goods in international trade has also been documented by Eaton and Kortum (2001).
-Boileau (1999) examines a model with trade in capital goods to explain the volatility of net exports and the terms of trade.
+Non-energy industrial supplies, which are used in producing durables, account for the remaining 10% of imports and 14% of capital goods in international trade has also been documented by Eaton and Kortum (2001).
+Boileau (1999) examines an IRBC model with trade in capital goods.
+He finds that allowing direct trade in capital goods improves the model's performance in matching the volatility of net exports and the terms of trade.
+Boileau's model shares some characteristics of the one we examine.
+It does not include consumer durable goods, which we suggest below are necessary to include to understand some aspects of the data.
+Moreover, Boileau (1999) does not examine the implications of his model for imports and exports individually, which is the focus of our study.
 Erceg, Guerrieri, and Gust (2006) also emphasize that trade in capital goods helps model to replicate trade volatility.
 They argue that trade balance adjustment may be triggered by investment shocks from either home or foreign country and such adjustment may not cause substantial real exchange rate fluctuations.
 Warner (1994) finds that global investment demand has been an important determinant of U.S. exports since 1967.
 However, we find that a model with trade in capital goods but not consumer durables is inadequate.
 In order to match the volatility of the trade data, a large share of traded goods must be durable.
 But if we take all of those traded goods to be capital, then the model would require, for example, that the U.S. obtains almost all capital goods from imports while simultaneously exporting large quantities of capital.